For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 Triumph Stag Mk1

 Alas, though, while the Stag might have been good enough for Bond in Diamonds Are Forever, its engine was famously troublesome, suffering cracked gaskets and poor cooling.

 Now, though, the tourer’s shaking off its sketchy reputation.
 Those reliability problems are fixable these days and by this stage in their life many Stags will already have been thoroughly sorted.
 Later models were generally much more reliable than legend would have it, anyway.

-Although only 26,000 or so were built, many have survived intact and there’s no shortage on the market.
+Around 26,000 or so were built, many of which have survived intact – so there’s no shortage on the market.

-Finding a good one may be harder, but choose carefully and you’ll have a classic that will give you years of enjoyment, even if its price doesn’t climb quite so much as some on this list.
+Finding a good one may be harder, but choose carefully and you’ll have a classic that will give you years of enjoyment, even if its price doesn’t climb quite as much as some on this list.

 Target price: £3000 – £5000

 Launched in 1984, Toyota’s boxy sports car was an instant classic, combining an affordable price tag with accessible power, not to mention all-’80s styling.